wp-plugins/buzzsprout-podcasting/readme.txt

 2. Once you select the episode you would like to include, a shortcode will be added to your post.
 You can feel free to move this around, to wherever you would like the episode to appear within your post.

 == Changelog ==

+= 1.2.3 =
+* Added a few new icons and a link to review the plugin

 = 1.2.2 =
 * Resolved an issue where latest episodes were not appearing immediately